 North Vancouver, British Columbia

-North Vancouver is also incredibly beautiful.
-And while it is a much smaller community than Victoria, homes come with a much bigger price tag.
+North Vancouver, B.C. is also incredibly beautiful.
+While it is a much smaller community than Victoria, homes do come with a much bigger price tag.
 But like Victoria, property taxes in North Vancouver are reasonable, and won’t stretch retirees’ budgets.
-In other words, these are just a few reasons why this destination makes our list of the best places to retire in Canada.
+If you like oceanic climates, this is the place for you.
+There are also plenty of high-rises if you’re thinking of downsizing.
+The city is commonly lumped together with the District Municipality of North Vancouver and West Vancouver — collectively called the North Shore.

-Average temperature: 2c in January to 23c in July
+Average temperature: 6c in January and 23c in July

 Local attractions: